Cowboy Action Shooting

 At COSC, we have a modest group of dedicated shooters that prefer to shoot old style western shooting.
 We would like to invite you to experience our old style of shooting and join us in the upcoming shoots.

-April 22nd at 9:00 am will be our first Cowboy Action Shoot for the 2017 season.
-We invite all members to join in the fun.
+May 12th at 9:00 am will be our first Cowboy Action Shoot for the 2018 season.
+We invite all members, especially new members, to join in the fun.
 Free demonstrations are available to anyone who wishes to try this shooting sport.
 So come on out and have some fun.
 All Shoots of every level and ages are welcome and the events start at 9:00 am.
-For more information, contact Duane Whaley at 517.646.1611.

 Set-up is 8:00 a.m. and shooting starts at 9:00 a.m.

 Cowboy Action Shooting is a shooting sport in which contestants compete with firearms typical of those used in the taming of the Old West — single action revolvers, pistol caliber lever action rifles, and old time shotguns.

 The shooting competition is staged in a unique Old West style.
 It is a timed sport in which shooters compete on a course of different shooting stages.
 Each stage, or scenario, features an array of situations, often based on famous incidents or movie scenes, in which the shooters test their skills against steel targets.

 Shooters use two single action revolvers chambered for a period-appropriate caliber. .38 Special and .45 Colt are popular calibers, and guns in those and many other calibers are available from a number of manufacturers.

 Rifles used in Cowboy Action must be lever action, chambered for a handgun caliber (usually the same cartridge as used in the revolvers) and have a capacity of at least 10 rounds.